Ridter/noPac/README.md

   [domain/]username[:password]
                         Account used to authenticate to DC.

-optional arguments:
+options:
   -h, --help            show this help message and exit --impersonate IMPERSONATE
-                        target username that will be impersonated (thru S4U2Self) for quering the ST. Keep in mind this will only work if the identity provided in this scripts is allowed for delegation to the SPN specified
+                        target username that will be impersonated (thru S4U2Self) for quering the ST. Keep in mind this will only work if the identity provided in this scripts is allowed for delegation to the SPN specified -domain-netbios NETBIOSNAME
-  -domain-netbios NETBIOSNAME
                         Domain NetBIOS name.
 Required if the DC has multiple domains.
   -target-name NEWNAME  Target computer name, if not specified, will be random generated.